Skip to main content

 Gating the free tools by accident

-It is tempting to wrap every tool with requirePayment 'just in case'.
+It is tempting to gate every tool 'just in case'.
 Do not.
 The whole value of paid MCP servers is that free tools coexist with paid ones on the same server, so the client can use the free discovery and metadata tools without paying.
-Gate only the tools that actually consume premium resources; leave the rest as plain 200 responses.
+Mint a 402 only for the tools that actually consume premium resources; leave the rest as plain results.

 No metrics on paid-tool latency

-Adding a payment step between client and tool execution increases p99 by however long the agent's wallet takes to settle (typically 2-5 seconds on the first call, instant from cache thereafter).
-Instrument both branches so you can tell 'tool is slow' from 'settlement is slow' when a customer complains.
+Putting a payment step between the client and tool execution adds the time the caller takes to pay and settle on the first call, then near-zero once you have marked them paid.
+Instrument both branches so you can tell 'tool is slow' from 'payment is slow' when a customer complains.
 Without the metric you will misdiagnose the bottleneck.

 NEXT STEPS